-Tippet Material (Retail $6 – $8) – Every fly fisher has a favorite leader brand and I’ve used Rio leaders and tippet for several years.
+Tippet Material and Holder (Retail $40) – Every fly fisher has a favorite leader brand and I’ve used Rio leaders and tippet for several years.
 When changing flies, the end of the leader (tippet) is removed and after several flies are cut off, the tapered leader is shortened and the end becomes larger.
 Tippet spools allow the fly fisher to replace the end.
 I use a lot of 6X tippet.
 (See my post Make your fly fishing leader last longer)

 Mag eyes (Retail $20) – I didn’t used to need extra magnification to thread the leader through the hook eye, but these certainly help older eyes.
 Clipping them on the hat keeps them close, but out of the way.

 CliC – reading glasses (Retail $30) – Here is another great option.
-I have two pairs of these glasses in different magnifications…1.75x and 3.0x.
+I have four pairs of these glasses in different magnifications…from 1.75x to 3.5x.
 These glasses have magnets between the middle of each lens and can be found in 1.25 – 3.5 power.
 They fit around your neck so they’re always handy.
 The frames come in different colors as well.
 If you click on the link, it takes you to the 2x version.
 Other magnifications are available.

 Net knots cards (Retail $5) – If you don’t have an opportunity to fish a lot, you might need assistance remembering how to tie a specific knot.
 Your new fly fisher will appreciate these cards, which fit in your pocket to assist with the popular knots.

 Brass knot tyer (Retail $16) – My wife uses this tool every day she fishes.
 A great tool to have on a cold day too!

 Hareline Amadou Fly Drying Patch (Retail around $20) – This is my newest, favorite accessory.
 Amadou is a natural tree fungus which quickly dries your flies.
 It works great for CDC flies as well.
 Squeeze your fly between the leather covered patches and the moisture is pulled from the fly.
 Your local fly shop can order the patch for you from Hareline.

-Measure Net (Retail $40) – This is a great low-cost net if you know someone who needs one.
-It’s light weight and takes the guess out of how long the fish is.
-The “0” mark in in the middle, so just add two numbers together for overall length.
+Measure Net (Retail $40) – This light weight net takes the guess-work out of measuring fish.
+The “0” mark is in the middle, so just add two numbers together for overall length.
 Several sizes are available.
 I prefer the aesthetics of a wooden net, but this is a good choice for the price.

-Suncloud sunglasses (Retail from $49.99) – I always wear sunglasses when fishing and I’ve used Suncloud for a few years.
+Suncloud Sunglasses (Retail from $49.99) – I always wear sunglasses when fishing and I’ve used Suncloud for a few years.
 I wear the brown lens for all my fishing, rain or shine.
 It works well in low-light conditions as well.
-I have a “normal” pair as well as a bifocal pair with 1.5x power.
+I have a “normal” pair as well as a bifocal pair with 1.5x magnification.